Moises981/reto_ros/README.md

 # reto_ros
 This a challenge provided by the playtec enterprise.

-First don't forget to compile the packages with catkin_tools.
+First don't forget to compile the packages with catkin_tools , if there is any error delete the devel and build folder and compile again.

 Details: